sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/backend.md

 | etcd-election-timeout |      |
 -----------------------|------
 description            | Time that a follower node will go without hearing a heartbeat before attempting to become leader itself.
 In milliseconds (ms).
 Set to at least 10 times the [etcd-heartbeat-interval][36].
-See [etcd time parameter documentation][16] for details and other considerations. {{% notice warning %}}
+Read the [etcd time parameter documentation][16] for details and other considerations. {{% notice warning %}}
 **WARNING**: Make sure to set the same election timeout value for all etcd members in one cluster.
 Setting different values for etcd members may reduce cluster stability.
 {{% /notice %}}{{% notice note %}}
 **NOTE**: To use Sensu with an [external etcd cluster](../../../operations/deploy-sensu/cluster-sensu/#use-an-external-etcd-cluster), follow etcd's [clustering guide](https://etcd.io/docs/latest/op-guide/clustering/).